 Study Tips for the A.R.E.
 Exams

-- The NCARB practice exam questions are an overlooked resource.
-In my experience, they are very similar to the actual exam.
+- The NCARB practice exam questions, including the ARE 4.0 practice questions, are an overlooked resource.
+In my experience, they are very similar to the actual exam items.

 - Think probabilistically and be okay with positive ambiguity.
-If you sit at the testing center and get tripped up by one question out of 90; if you are obsessed with a single question you saw in an exam prep book that you can't figure out the answer for; if you are studying random picky questions because you know the exam has random picky questions (but you have no reason to think that your random picky study question will be covered on the exam); if you are searching the web for exactly what you need to do to pass. . . well, then you're putting yourself at a deficit.
-My advice: (a) If you are taking an exam and don't know a question, make an educated guess and move on. (b) Prioritize your studying based on the probability that topic will be on the exam.
-For instance, the ARE 4.0 BDCS exam devotes almost half of its content to materials & technology and about 5% to project & practice management.
-Every question is worth the same number of points, and you cannot fail the exam because you "failed" project & practice management.
-If you get all the questions incorrect in project & practice management you will have gotten 5% of the division's problems incorrect; if you get all the problems in materials & technology wrong, you will have gotten almost half the BDCS division's problems wrong.
+If you sit at the testing center and get tripped up by one question out of 90; if you are obsessed with a single question you saw in an exam prep book that you can’t figure out the answer for; if you are studying random picky questions because you know the exam has random picky questions (but you have no reason to think that your particular random picky study question will be covered on the exam); if you are searching the web for exactly what you need to do to pass. . . well, then you’re putting yourself at a deficit.
+My advice: (a) If you are taking an exam and don’t know a question, make an educated guess and move on. (b) Prioritize your studying based on the probability that topic will be on the exam.
+For instance, the ARE 5.0 exam devotes large portions of its content to materials & technology and very little to architectural structures.
+Every question is worth one point, and you cannot fail the ARE 5.0 exam because you “failed” structures.
+I’m going to say that again: every question is worth one point and you pass and fail based only on your final score, regardless of which section those points came from.
+If you get all the questions incorrect in structures you will have gotten about 1% of the division’s problems incorrect; if you get all the problems in materials & technology wrong, you will have gotten about half the division’s problems wrong.
 So study materials & technology!
-(You don't have to worry about self-prioritizing if you take my classes because the content priorities are baked in to the curriculum.) (c) Don't ask yourself, "What do I need to do to pass?"
-Instead ask, "What do I need to do to have a high likelihood of passing."
+(You don’t have to worry about self-prioritizing if you take my classes because the content priorities are baked into the curriculum.) (c) Don’t ask yourself, “What do I need to do to pass?”
+Instead ask, “What do I need to do to have a high likelihood of passing.”
 These questions seem similar but they are fundamentally different.
-If you ask the second question, you'll recognize that failing some of the exams may be part of your process.
+If you ask the second question, you’ll recognize that failing some of the exams may be part of your process.
 Put yourself in a position to probably pass this exam and then take it.
 Then take the next division when you are likely to pass it and so on.
-Retake failed exams as needed.
+Retake failed exams ASAP as needed.
 Remember, the goal is not to pass the exam you are currently studying for, but rather to get licensed in the least amount of time.

 - Think of the least-competent licensed person you work with.
 If he can pass, you can too.